-Andy Blow - PH Founder, husband and father of two:
+Andy Blow - Precision Fuel & Hydration Founder, husband and father of two:

-Over the last decade I’ve transitioned from barely being at home to spending extended periods in my home office/shed while setting up Precision Hydration.
+Over the last decade I’ve transitioned from barely being at home to spending extended periods in my home office/shed while setting up Precision Fuel & Hydration.

-We moved the PH team to become mainly office-based in the past 18 months, but that all changed as the stint of COVID-19-induced home working is offering up new challenges.
+We moved the team to become mainly office-based in the past 18 months, but that all changed as the stint of COVID-19-induced home working offered up new challenges.

 1. Designated working spaces.
 I’m set up on a camping table in the spare room where I can shut the door when working.
-My wife is out in the garden shed (it’s a nice shed!) and it’s actually the old office that Jonny and I used during the early days of PH.
+My wife is out in the garden shed (it’s a nice shed!) and it’s actually the old office that Jonny and I used during the early days of Precision Fuel & Hydration.

 2. A daily timetable.
-The idea is that the timetable lets the kids know what they should be doing when and keeps a semblance of routine going at an uncertain time.
-We don’t adhere to it religiously but it provides some basic structure and stops them asking for TV all of the time! (don’t give me a hard time about the spelling mistakes on it either.
-We’re working on the basis that speed trumps perfection with getting stuff done at the moment!).
+The idea is that the timetable lets the kids know what they should be doing when we're all at home and it keeps a semblance of routine going.
+We don’t adhere to it religiously but it provides some basic structure and stops them asking for TV all of the time!

 4. Share training experiences and ideas online.
 I'm using Strava to log all of my workouts.
 At the moment it’s helping me to see what my usual training buddies are up to and I’m sharing new routes with other local runners as I set about exploring and expanding my repertoire of courses for the future.
-Anyone can join our PH club on Strava if they want to see what the team and many of our athletes are up to as well.
+Anyone can join our Precision Fuel & Hydration club on Strava if they want to see what the team and many of our athletes are up to as well.

 5. Changing expectations.
-I'm trying to change my expectations over the comings weeks and months.
-One small but significant positive that the working from home, full-time childcare situation will bring is that inevitably I’ll be taking time off during the day to mind the kids and working later into the evenings.
-During the day I’ll be doing my best to get them out for walks and bike rides so I expect to see my daily steps totals going up.
+One small but significant positive that a working from home / full-time childcare situation brings is that I sometimes take time off during the day to mind the kids and work later into the evenings.
+During the school holidays, I’ll be doing my best to get them out for walks and bike rides so I expect to see my daily steps totals going up.
 Whilst my actual ‘training’ volume might drop a bit, my overall activity level should be a lot higher.

 Advice from an experienced home-worker

-Dave Colley - PH Marketing Director, Husband and father of a tiny person:
+Dave Colley - Precision Fuel & Hydration Marketing Director, Husband and father of a tiny person:

 Long before doing so could literally save lives, I’ve done the lion’s share of my work from home.
-I haven’t been based in an office full-time since early 2015; and in those five years I reckon I’ve learned a thing or two about balancing work with the rest of life - mainly through making mistakes!
+I haven’t been based in an office full-time since early 2015; and I reckon I’ve learned a thing or two about balancing work with the rest of life - mainly through making mistakes!

 1. Remember that training benefits all other aspects of your life too